resir014/resir014.xyz/src/content/posts/article/2017-08-09-a-phoenix-react-initial-setup-that-actually-works/index.md

 ## TL;DR

 If reading's not your thing, I have prepared the end result of this guide [here](https://github.com/resir014/phoenix_react_playground).
-To make it easier to understand, the commit logs outline the steps taken on this guide.

 Once you're all set up, you should have a working Phoenix setup with the following stack:

 - Elixir (^1.7.4)
 - Node.js (^10.15.0)